Natouche68/rabbit-magic-pocket/tricks/quick-and-easy-tricks.md

 many cards from the top of the 25 cards packet.
 The card corresponding exactly will be the spectator selected card.

-## Turn a card
+## Turn a card over

-For this trick, you can use any dekc, which the spectator can shuffle.
+For this trick, you can use any deck, which the spectator can shuffle.

 Start by discretely flipping the 2 bottom cards.
 Ask now the spectator to choose a card, without flashing the 2 bottom ones.
 While they are memorizing it, flip